Iran’s top leader strikes defiant tone amid month of turmoil

 Khamenei called the shootdown of the plane a “bitter accident” that he said had saddened Iran as much as it made its enemies happy.
 He said Iran’s enemies had seized on the crash to question the Islamic Republic, the Revolutionary Guard and the armed forces.

-Ukraine’s Foreign Minister Vadym Prystaiko said on Friday that his country wants Iran to issue a formal document admitting its guilt.
+Ukraine’s foreign minister, Vadym Prystaiko, said Friday that his country wants Iran to issue a formal document admitting its guilt.
 Ukraine, Canada and other nations whose citizens died in the crash have demanded Iran pay compensation to the victims’ families.

+The German airline Lufthansa, meanwhile, said its flights would continue to avoid Iranian airspace through March 28, citing the “continued unclear security situation.”

 Khamenei also lashed out at Britain, France and Germany after they triggered a dispute mechanism to try and bring Iran back into compliance with the unraveling 2015 nuclear agreement.
 Iran began openly breaching certain limits under the agreement last summer, more than a year after President Donald Trump unilaterally withdrew from the deal and began imposing sanctions.
 After the killing of Soleimani, Iran said it was no longer bound by the nuclear deal.